splunk/observability-workshop/docs/lambda/springboot-apm.md

 # Enable APM for On-prem Spring boot App

 ## 1. Validate APM Environment

 The first activity we are going to do is validate that we have access to the Splunk APM environment and establish our starting point.
-To do this please login to Splunk Infrastructure & APM and select APM.
+To do this please login to Splunk Infrastructure & APM and select **APM**.

 ![APM-MENU](../images/lambda/springboot-apm/IsAPMAvailable.png){: .zoom}